seankchapman/389Rfall2019/week/7/writeup/README.md

 ### Part 1 (100 pts)
 Answer the following questions regarding [this](../image) file:

-1. What kind of file is it?
+1. What kind of file is it?</br>
 It is a JPEG image file

 2. Where was this photo taken?
-Provide a city, state and the name of the building in your answer. </br>
+Provide a city, state and the name of the building in your answer.</br>
 875 N Michigan Ave, Chicago, IL 60611, John Hancock Center

 3. When was this photo taken?
 Provide a timestamp in your answer.</br>